Sign up to WAMplifier

-Toby Browne-Cooper has 20 years’ experience in the construction and infrastructure sector, including as a legal executive and company director.
+Toby Browne-Cooper has over 20 years’ experience in the construction and infrastructure sector, including as a senior legal executive and company director.
 He is a managing partner and co-founder of boutique infrastructure advisory consultancy, Ubique Partners.
 Toby is also a co-founder and director of innovative aged care accommodation provider Oryx Communities.
 Toby is a Member of Australian Institute of Company Directors (AICD), the Institute of Community Directors Australia (ICDA), and the Law Society of WA.
-He is a passionate fan and follower of live music stemming from his experience as guitarist and co-songwriter for 80’s local three piece ska rock band Fried Out & Panning.
+He is a passionate fan and follower of live music stemming from his experience as guitarist and co-songwriter for 80’s local three-piece ska rock band Fried Out & Panning.
 Toby brings to WAM a balance of enthusiasm for the local music scene with relevant professional and board expertise and experience.